Canon G1 X Mark II vs Leica X Vario

 It is notable that the G1X Mark II offers wifi support, while the X Vario does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the G1X Mark II and the X Vario are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the X Vario does not have a direct predecessor.
+Both the G1X Mark II and the X Vario have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon G1 X Mark II and the Leica X Vario?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot G1 X Mark II: